 It’s no longer necessary to learn to read music in order to play the guitar.
 Nowadays guitarists often read their music on tabs.

-Although they have a few drawbacks, tabs are quick and easy to learn and you can share many different types of music with fellow musicians.
+Although they have a few drawbacks, tabs are quick and easy to learn and you can share many different types of guitar music with fellow musicians.
+If you want to learn licks, guitar chords, a chord progression, or the pentatonic scale, tab is probably the easiest way for the beginner guitar player to do it!

-If you’ve already taken a few guitar lessons, then you’ll know that reading tabs is sine qua non for any guitarist worthy of the title – it’s the lingua franca of musicians.
+If you’ve already taken a few guitar lessons for beginners, then you’ll know that reading tabs is necessary for any guitarist worthy of the title - as it is an important way,alongside standard notation, to share written music with other guitar players.

 Reading the tab on its own isn’t difficult.
 You read it from left to right just like any other piece of music, and when you get to the end of the line you go down to the next one and continue following the notes in the same direction.